Newport Colts: History

 Newport, Rhode Island has not hosted another minor league team.

 The ballpark

 Newport minor league teams reportedly hosted home games at Cardines Field.
-Originally called "Basin Field" and built in 1893 on railroad land, with the backstop added in 1908.
+The ballpark was originally called "Basin Field" and built in 1893 on railroad land, with the backstop added in 1908.
 The ballpark is still in use today.
 The Newport Gulls of the New England Collegiate Baseball League continue play at Cardines Field.
 The location is America's Cup Avenue and West Marlborough Street, Newport, Rhode Island.